 The term "3GPP specification" covers all GSM (including GPRS and EDGE) and 3G specifications.

-The 3G Mobile Communication Specifications can be found at:
+The 3G Mobile Communication Specifications can be found at the 3GPP site

 Smart Card Documents